stasm/l20n-react-experiments/readme.txt

 The challenge with this approach is that we need a way to get the list of translations that we'll use to populate the state.
 Keep in mind that the L20n API is async.
-In order to make a sync request inside of the {…} we need to first prepare the data store accordinly.
+In order to make a sync request inside of the {…} we need to first prepare the data store accordingly.
 There are a few possible solutions here.

   A. Save translation ids as they're being requested.

      In this scenario we're collecting the translation ids requested during the first render of the component.
-When the render is complete and the componented is mounted, we retrieve the translations asynchronously and save the result to the component's state this triggering a re-render.
+When the render is complete and the component is mounted, we retrieve the translations asynchronously and save the result to the component's state this triggering a re-render.
 This feels rather hacky and I don't think it's a well-written React code.